stcorp/harp/doc/operations.rst

-    ``smooth(variable, dimension, axis-variable unit, collocation-result-file, a|b, dataset-dir)`` Smooth the given variable in the product for the given dimension using the avaraging kernal (and a-priori profile, if available) from a collocated dataset.
+    ``smooth(variable, dimension, axis-variable unit, collocation-result-file, a|b, dataset-dir)`` Smooth the given variable in the product for the given dimension using the avaraging kernel (and a-priori profile, if available) from a collocated dataset.
 The fifth parameter indicates which dataset contains the avaraging kernel.
 Before smoothing the product is regridded to the grid of the averaging kernel using